tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 The consequence of this high dopamine level can be setting inappropriate goals for each step, overestimating what can be achieved in the short term.
 While the initial motivation might be high, it won't last long if those goals cannot be realized in the real world.
 The actual rewards often turn out to be not that good than our anticipations, making it challenging to maintain our momentum and enthusiasm for the new habit.

 You need to lower your expectations upfront.
 After cooling for one week, then start habit planning.
-For instance, when I started learning Spanish on Duolingo, I set the goal for 5 minutes, with a minimum of 10, 20, or 30 minutes.
+For instance, when I started learning Spanish on Duolingo, I set the goal for 5 minutes, the minimum of 10, 20, or 30 minutes options.
 Even though the first time I finished with ease and felt a strong desire to do more units, I kept it to just one for the first day.
 This is because doing more upfront can burn out my motivation in the long run.

-High expectations can lead you to believe you're on top of the world, but it's better to remain humble and stick to yourself, like a fool.
+High expectations can lead you to believe you're on top of the world, but it's better to remain humble and stick to yourself.
+Better stay humble like a fool.

 ### 2. Perfectionism in pursuing streaks.